rifqiharrys/sdb_gui/README.md

 ## 3. Notebook

 To have a better understanding about the new SDB processing workflow in SDB GUI project, you could read a [Jupyter Notebook](./notebooks/) in this repository.
 There are two notebooks in this repository, which are `sdb-how-to-xarray-workflow.ipynb` and `sdb-module-how-to.ipynb`.
 Both notebooks contain a simple SDB processing workflow without GUI using Random Forest Regression.
 The workflow of the first notebook might be a bit different from the recent SDB GUI, the basic idea is the same and this notebook is a prototype to the recent update (v4) of SDB GUI.
 The second notebook contain SDB processing using SDB module.

+## Help and Support

+If you have any questions, issues, or suggestions, please open an issue or a discussion in this repository or contact me via email at [@rifqiharrys](mailto:rifqi.m.h@gmai.com) or what is displayed in my [GitHub profile](https://github.com/rifqiharrys/).

+If you find this project useful, please consider giving a star to this repository.
+It will help me to keep this project alive and improve it in the future.

 ## Releases